 Consumers Energy Expanding Electric Line Workforce

 "Increasing our electric lines workforce is part of our promise to Michigan to work every day to deliver the energy customers need whenever they need it," said Cathy Hendrian, Consumers Energy's vice president of human resources.
-"In addition to new hires, we have expanded shifts to cover 16 hours a day, seven days a week to enhance our ability to restore electric interruptions safely and quickly.
-We are driving our already exemplary customer service to an even higher level."
+"In addition to new hires, we are expanding shifts to cover 16 hours a day, seven days a week to enhance our ability to restore electric interruptions safely and quickly.
+While our customer service is strong, we intend to drive the overall customer experience to an even higher level."

-In addition to restoring electric service interruptions, Consumers Energy's electric line crews perform tasks such as upgrading and constructing electric distribution systems.
+In addition to restoring electric service interruptions, the electric line crews at Consumers Energy perform tasks such as upgrading and constructing electric distribution systems.
 Line crews work in all types of weather and during nights and weekends.

 Consumers Energy, Michigan's largest utility, is the principal subsidiary of CMS Energy (NYSE: CMS), providing natural gas and electricity to 6.6 million of the state's 10 million residents in all 68 Lower Peninsula counties.